OpenConextApps/php-voot-provider/README.md

     $ sudo setsebool -P httpd_can_connect_ldap=on

+This is only for Red Hat based Linux distributions like RHEL, CentOS and Fedora.

 # Apache
 Also make sure Apache can read and process the `.htaccess` file by giving it the appropriate permissions on the (in this case) `/var/www/html/voot`
 directory:

     AllowOverride FileInfo

+On Ubuntu (Debian) you can modify `/etc/apache2/sites-enabled/000-default` in the `<Directory /var/www/>` section.
+Don't forget to enable the Apache Rewrite module

+    $ sudo a2enmod rewrite

+Don't forget to restart Apache.

 # Configuration
 In the configuration file `config/voot.ini` and `config/oauth.ini` various